navilyn/blindtyper/README.md

 # blindtyper
 A tool for writing down private text in public.
-Exports as Maredown.
+Exports as Markdown.